stkim1988/IndoorVehiclePositioning/README.md

 #### 1. 1:18 Testbed
 Below are demo videos of our indoor vehicle localization results in 1:18 scaled testbed.
 In this experiment, our trained SegNet[1] is used to obtain vehicles region as inputs of the proposed system.
-The demo videos consists of multiple windows as shown in the figure below.
+The demo videos consists of multiple windows as shown figures below.

 - Single cameras<br>
 will be available soon